Opty-Fi/solidity-challenge/README.md

  6. Please feel free to use any code/packages from the following Github Organizations and Docs:
       1. [Uniswap Org](https://github.com/Uniswap)
       2. [UniswapV3 Docs](https://docs.uniswap.org/)
-### MockERC1155 Contract

-- Debug the contract

-  1. Debugging includes incorrect code, anti-patterns, bad formatting, gas considerations etc
-  2. Please comment your code explaining your reasoning for changes/additions
-  3. There are no unit tests associated with the MockERC1155 contract
-  4. In case you're unfamiliar, please read about the [ERC1155 standard here](https://docs.openzeppelin.com/contracts/4.x/erc1155), but please do not spend any time converting the contract into a proper ERC1155 contract
 ### Pre Requisites

 Before running any command, make sure to install dependencies: